 Blue Pfitzer junipers are those shrubs that are commonly sheared so as to bear what look like pom-poms at the tips of their branches.
 Some gardeners value this look as a way to introduce novelty into their landscapes, while others detest it as being too contrived.
-If you fall into the former group, learn how to grow these bushes and how to shear them into those odd shapes.
+If you fall into the former group, learn how to grow these bushes and shear them into those odd shapes.

 Taxonomy and Botany of Chinese Juniper Shrubs

 According to plant taxonomy, Blue Pfitzer junipers are labeled Juniperus chinensis Pfitzeriana Glauca.
 The part not in italics is the cultivar name.
 These pom-pom bushes are considered evergreen shrubs.